rads-research/knee-oa/README.md

 # Artifact-Triggered Vulnerability and Augmentation-Based Mitigation in a Deep Learning Classifier for Knee Osteoarthritis

-Code repository for the manuscript: *"Artifact-Triggered Vulnerability and Augmentation-Based Mitigation in a Deep Learning Classifier for Knee Osteoarthritis"* (submitted to Image and Vision Computing).
+Code repository for the manuscript: *"Artifact-Triggered Vulnerability and Augmentation-Based Mitigation in a Deep Learning Classifier for Knee Osteoarthritis"*.

 ## Overview